IlMusu/IlMusuEnchantmentsMod/README.md

 4. Shovel Item

 This enchantment <b>is not compatible</b> with:
-1. UnearthingEnchantment Enchantment
+1. Unearthing Enchantment

 ## ATTRACTION ENCHANTMENT (III)
-The <b>Attraction Enchantment</b> makes the items that are lying on the ground near the make move toward the player.
+The <b>Attraction Enchantment</b> makes the items, that are lying on the ground near the player, move toward him.

 <details>
 <summary><b>Details here</b></summary>
-The reach of the attraction increases with the level of the enchantment: at level 1 it is 2 blocks and increases by 2 blocks for every level. <br />
+The attraction distance increases with the level of the enchantment:
+At level 1, the attraction reach is 2 blocks. <br />
+At level 2, the attraction reach is 4 blocks. <br />
+At level 3, the attraction reach is 8 blocks. <br />
 <br />
 <p align="center">
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/attraction.gif?raw=true">